siznax/wptools/README.rst

 - get random info

-This package is intended to make it as easy as possible to get data from MediaWiki instances, expose more Wikidata, and extend the MediaWiki API just for kicks.
-We say "(for Humans)" because that is a goal_.
+This package is intended to make it as easy as possible to get data from MediaWiki instances, expose more Wikidata, and extend Wikimedia APIs just for kicks.
+We say (for Humans) because that is a goal_.
 See our wiki_ to learn more.
 Questions, feedback, and especially contributions_ are welcome!

 .. _contributions: https://github.com/siznax/wptools/blob/master/CONTRIBUTING.md
 .. _goal: http://docs.python-requests.org/en/master/user/intro/